Minor Capital Fund

 NOTE: The Start Strong Capital Works Grants Program 'Minor Capital Fund', is different to the Disability and Inclusion Program 'Minor Capital Works (MCW) Funding'.

 To be eligible for funding applicants must:

-- be registered or incorporated in NSW;
+- be registered or incorporated in Australia; and

-- be a not for profit organisation or association, or a local government entity; and
+- be a not-for-profit organisation or association, or a local government entity; and

 - operate an existing education and care service in NSW that delivers preschool education, as an Approved Provider with a valid Service Approval.